nikkieverett/recipe-app/recipes/texas-sheet-cake-bites.md

-in a medium sauce pan heat milk butter and cocoa until bubbly. mix in sugar and vanilla until smooth. add in nuts and blend until incorporated. carefully spoon about a tablespoon of frosting over each bite and let frosting set (if you can) before eating! enjoy! notes if you don't have buttermilk on hand you can make sour milk instead. add 1 teaspoon white vinegar to 1 cup milk and let it sit for a few minutes. add to recipe as directed.'
+in a medium sauce pan heat milk butter and cocoa until bubbly. mix in sugar and vanilla until smooth. add in nuts and blend until incorporated. carefully spoon about a tablespoon of frosting over each bite and let frosting set (if you can) before eating! enjoy! notes if you dont have buttermilk on hand you can make sour milk instead. add 1 teaspoon white vinegar to 1 cup milk and let it sit for a few minutes. add to recipe as directed.'
 ingredients: 'cake:
 2 cups sugar